Lyubomir-Todorov/employee-hr-app/README.md

 ## Demo

-A demonstration of the app can be found [here](https://www.example.com).
+A demo of the app can be found [here](https://vuejs-backend-demo.web.app/).

 Please note, all write and update permissions are disabled to preserve the demo's state.